KaitoKid/PortfolioResumeWorkshop/README.md

 1. Download the zip folder containing all of the sample code that you'll need over here: [Sample Code](https://github.com/KaitoKid/PortfolioResumeWorkshop/archive/master.zip)
 2. Make sure you have a text editor for code like VSCode, Atom, or Sublime.
 My recommended is [VSCode](https://code.visualstudio.com/download)
 3. Getting an Azure account.
-Please follow this link and sign up with your school email and the access code given to you. **GetAzure**
+Please follow this link and sign up with your school email and the access code given to you.
+[Azure Pass](http://distributr.io)
 4. You will need an application called FileZilla over here: [FileZilla Download](https://filezilla-project.org/download.php?type=client)

+## Part 1: Setup Azure

+### Activate Your Azure Pass
+This can be done following the instructions [here](https://www.microsoftazurepass.com/Home/HowTo).
+It will take around 5 minutes to complete.

+**If it asks you for your credit card information, just refresh the page**

-## Part 1: Setup Code
+## Part 2: Setup Code

 ### Step 1: Open the sample code
 1. Extract the folder from the zip file.
 It should be called `EtherealMSP`.